-Dr. Lewis B. Barnett, a retired orthopedic (bone) surgeon living in Center, Colorado, has theory that takes into account and explains why magnesium plays a decisive role in the prevention and treatment of osteoporosis.
+Dr Lewis B. Barnett, a retired orthopaedic (bone) surgeon living in Center, Colorado, has a theory that takes into account and explains why magnesium plays a decisive role in the prevention and treatment of osteoporosis.

 The theory behind it is that magnesium is needed, by the pituitary gland.
 This gland regulates all the other glands of the body, and to do this regulating it uses magnesium.
 This mineral acts as a sedative, counteracting the stimulant effect of the adrenal glands.
 These glands must be restrained in their production, or else their secretions will speed up the breaking down and resorption of bone tissue.” http://www.mgwater.com/rod15.shtml

 Another function of magnesium is to act as an enzyme or catalyst.
 In effect, it acts as the glue that binds calcium and fluorine to build bone.
 Thus, even though calcium and fluorine may be abundant in the diet, they cannot be used and are flushed out of the system unless the binding element, magnesium, is also present.”